Eagle's Landing Christian Academy

 Eagle's Landing Christian Academy (ELCA) is a private Christian school is located on an 86-acre campus twenty-five miles south of Atlanta in McDonough, Georgia, United States.
 It ranks 14th in the Atlanta Business Chronicle of Atlanta's 75 largest private schools.
 It is a ministry of Eagle's Landing First Baptist Church.
 Eagle's Landing Christian Academy is accredited by AdvancED and the Georgia Accrediting Commission (GAC).
 In addition, Eagle's Landing Christian Academy is a member of the Georgia High School Association (GHSA), Region 5-AA, Southern Baptist Association of Christian Schools, Association of Christian Schools International, Atlanta Christian Schools Association, The College Board, and the Georgia Independent School Association.

 History

 Eagle's Landing Christian Academy was founded as McDonough Christian Academy in 1970.
 The school had its first graduating class in 1973, with nine students.
 It was renamed Meadow Creek Christian Academy before becoming Greater Atlanta Christian School – Meadow Creek Campus.
 In 1994, Eagle's Landing First Baptist Church assumed control of the school, naming it Eagle's Landing Christian Academy.

 Eagle's Landing Christian Academy

 In 1994, the academy became a ministry of Eagle's Landing First Baptist Church.
 In 2000, the school and church moved to the current location.
 In 2006, the school and church went through a multimillion-dollar building project, adding a new gym, church offices, and cafeteria.
 As a part of the new cafeteria, the school began using the SAGE lunch program.

-Swine flu

-On May 4, 2009, the Centers for Disease Control and Prevention (CDC) confirmed that a 14-year-old student had H1N1 virus, also known as swine flu.
-This was the first reported case of H1N1 of a Georgia resident.
-The school was initially forced to close for 14 days according to federal guidelines.
-All school events – athletic, educational, and fine arts – were canceled until further notice.
-The CDC changed its policy on school closures on May 5, and ELCA began to prepare to reopen on May 7.